Investing in the future of pediatric cancer treatment | Provided by Amazon

 “I want to give back to the oncology world for being there for me, treating me so well over the years and saving my life,” Madeline said.
 “I want to have the same impact on other peoples’ lives someday.
 It’s where I belong.”

-Amazon is donating more than $4 million to support research like T-cell immunotherapy.
-Amazon will ship customer orders in packages with gold ribbons – symbols of childhood cancer – to raise awareness and will host more than 50 events worldwide to bring awareness to local communities.
+As part of Amazon Goes Gold, Amazon is donating more than $4 million to support research like T-cell immunotherapy.
+Amazon will ship customer orders in packages with gold ribbons – symbols of childhood cancer – to raise awareness and will host more than 50 events worldwide.